theofil/HerwigCMSDev/README.md

 ## Create NANOGEN starting from GEN
-For this we will use [https://github.com/kdlong/WMassNanoGen/blob/master/runCmsDriverGenToNanoGEN.sh](GenToNanoGEN.sh) after setting up (cmsenv) the appropriate CMSSW version.
+For this we will customize the code from [runCmsDriverGenToNanoGEN.sh](https://github.com/kdlong/WMassNanoGen/blob/master/runCmsDriverGenToNanoGEN.sh) to run on our local files.
-We execute the lines below
+After setting up (cmsenv) the appropriate CMSSW version, We execute the lines below
 ```
 cmsDriver.py step2 \
     --fileout file:PPD-RunIISummer20UL18GEN-00019.NANOGEN.root  --mc --eventcontent NANOAODSIM \